Galaxy kinematics and mass estimates at $z\sim1$ from ionised gas and stars: Stellar and ionised gas kinematics

 Considering the recent literature compilation by \cite{Uebler19} of the redshift evolution of intrinsic ionised gas velocity dispersion, our findings indicate that the difference in average disc velocity dispersion at fixed redshift found between some surveys could be due to the use of different emission line tracers.
 Any systematic difference between ionised gas velocity dispersion measured from H$\alpha$ {\it vs.\,} [OII] or also [OIII], which is known to typically have a higher excitation contribution from narrow-line AGN than H$\alpha$ \citep[e.g.][]{Kauffmann03, DaviesRL14}, could affect evolutionary trends.\footnote{ We note that studies of nearby giant HII regions typically find lower velocity dispersions for [OIII] compared to H$\alpha$, and this has been linked to [OIII] originating from denser regions more deeply embedded in HII regions \citep[e.g.][]{Hippelein86}. \cite{Law22} find a correlation of $\sigma_{\rm [OIII]}/\sigma_{\rm H\alpha}$ with SFR for galaxies in the MaNGA survey \citep{Bundy15}.
 In their work, velocity dispersions measured from [OIII] are higher relative to H$\alpha$ for SFR$\gtrsim1~M_{\odot}/yr$.
 Massive main-sequence galaxies at $z\sim1-2$ have typical SFRs of $10-100~M_{\odot}/yr$ \citep[e.g.][]{Whitaker14}. \cite{Law22} also find [OII] velocity dispersions to be systematically higher compared to measurements based on H$\alpha$.} Indeed, several surveys including [OII] or [OIII] emission lines have average intrinsic velocity dispersion values above the relation derived by \cite{Uebler19}.
-However for the more challenging measurement of the velocity dispersion the situation is further complicated by different methodologies in accounting for beam-smearing in those studies.
-Indeed, several surveys including [OII] or [OIII] emission lines have average intrinsic velocity dispersion values above the relation derived by \cite{Uebler19}.
 However for the more challenging measurement of the velocity dispersion the situation is further complicated by different methodologies in accounting for beam-smearing in those studies.\\

 In general, considering the full 1D profiles, we find that (i) stellar velocities reach lower amplitudes and average disc stellar velocity dispersions are higher compared to the ionised gas kinematics, reminiscent of local Universe findings; (ii) stellar velocity dispersions and ionised gas velocity dispersion dominated by [OII]$\lambda\lambda3726,3729$ emission are often more asymmetric compared to H$\alpha$; (iii) the correspondence between the \kd H$\alpha$ data and the LEGA-C emission line data is better for LEGA-C spectra including Balmer lines (green circles in Figures~\ref{f:measures1} and \ref{f:measures2}).